UWCCDL/DRI/README.md

-# DRI, Data and Model
+# DRI Experiment, Data and Model

 This repository contains the experimental data from Patrick
 J. Rice's DRI (Delayed Rule Inference) experiment, together with the